timbru/draft-sidrops-vrp-notation/draft-ietf-sidrops-vrp-notation-03.md

 provide a listing of intended VRPs which can be easily compared to RP output.
 Our final goal is that this will be helpful for documentation.

+The chosen notation style can be read from left to right to mean that the holder of the prefix (and optional max length) on the left authorises annoucements by the ASN on the right.

 That said, this document is informational.
 Implementations can choose to use their own notation styles instead of, or in addition to this.